parse-community/parse-server-api-mail-adapter/README.md

 });
 ```

-### Example for AWS SES
+### Example for AWS SES v3 sdk

-This is an example for the SES client:
+This is an example for the SES client for the **v3 SDK**.
+Please note that v2 works quite differently:

 ```js
 // Configure mail client